 By Scott Ross

-Those born after 1980 will have difficulty believing it, but there was a time when the Hollywood studios did not routinely program huge, “high-concept,” multi-million dollar action spectaculars as their main source of revenue.
-Smaller movies, with life-sized (as opposed to larger-than-) characters, were the norm, and the spectaculars were fewer and further between, and even they had a peculiar tendency to be intelligent.
+Those born after 1980 will scarcely credit it, but there was a time when the Hollywood studios did not routinely program huge, “high-concept,” multi-million-dollar action spectaculars as their main source of revenue.
+Smaller movies, with life-sized (as opposed to larger-than-) characters, were the norm.
+The spectaculars were fewer and further between — and even they had a peculiar tendency to be intelligent.
 These movies were made, as David Denby noted in his review of the 1987 reissue of The Manchurian Candidate, in another country, one where it was still possible to present a reasonably complex narrative without talking down to a media-surfeited, cranially-stunted audience, here and abroad.
 It was that country, in the year of my birth, which produced The Guns of Navarone.

 Carl Foreman, who both produced the picture and adapted Alistair MacLean’s adventure novel (and who, as a blacklisted scribe, did not receive credit for his work on The Bridge on the River Kwai a few years earlier) added two dramatic elements and altered an existing third.
 In MacLean’s book, there is no conflict between Andrea, Mallory (Gregory Peck in the movie) and Miller (David Niven); Foreman grafted onto the narrative Miller’s unspoken antagonism toward Mallory, and Andrea’s vow to murder his compatriot, once the war is over, for causing the deaths of his wife and children.
 In MacLean, it is a male Greek partisan who is, or is suspected of being, the traitor; in Foreman, it is the mute Anna, for whom Mallory develops tender feelings, which dovetails neatly with the Mallory/Miller sub-plot.
-(It isn’t going too far to call Anna an informer, a special breed of loathsome to any blacklistee.)
+(It isn’t going too far to call Anna an informer, a special breed of loathsome for any blacklistee.)